sjp38/lazybox/README.md

 ## Experiments Specification File
 Text file which specifies what experiments should be done.
 Consists with zero or more experiments.
-Each experiments seperated by one or more blank line.
+Each experiment seperated by one or more blank line.

-Each experiment consists with zero or more commands which should be done as part of experiment.
-Each command have specific type.
+Experiment consists with zero or more bash commands which should be done as part of experiment.
+Each command have specific type which specifies when and how the command should be executed.

-It would be better to make your own script or program which help to write your own *experiments specification file* rather than write whole experiments you want manually using hand.
+If your experiments are too big and repetitive, consider to write your own experiments specification file generator rather than write it down manually in miserable way.
+For detail, see below section, [Experiments Specification File Generator](#Experiments Specification File Generator).

-### Type of command
+### Type of commands
  * start: Commands which should be done before experiment start.
    (e.g., kernel module loading or program build)
  * main: Main workload.
 Experiments will be end after command(s) of this type end.
+If multiple main workloads exist, they will be executed concurrently and workloads terminated earlier will be executed repeatedly until slowest workload be terminated.
  * back: Background command which should be run while main type commands run.
-   (e.g., profiling)
+   (e.g., profiling or system stressing task)
  * end: Commands which should be done after experiment end.
    (e.g., kernel modul unloading or meta files cleanup)